 The festival will again take place under the oaks in Jekyll Island’s National Historic Landmark District.
 Whether you’re traveling to Jekyll by boat, car, or plane, we hope you arrive safely to this year’s Shrimp & Grits Festival.

-We’re proud to announce the Jekyll Island Foundation as the partner charity for this year’s Jekyll Island Shrimp & Grits Festival.
-Stop by the Experience Jekyll Island or Sponsor Pavilions to meet the team from the Foundation or visit their website to learn more about their efforts.
+We’re proud to again partner with the Jekyll Island Foundation as the charity for this year’s Jekyll Island Shrimp & Grits Festival.

 Conserve.
 Preserve.
 Educate.
 Jekyll Island.